Mini-Grad

 The Mini-Grad (Міні-Град) is a Ukrainian improvised mobile multiple rocket launcher constructed from BM-21 Grad launch tubes mounted on a pickup truck.
 They have a number of extra features to improve survivability and accuracy at short ranges.

+Ukrainian forces are known to have been using them against Russian forces since November 2023 during fighting in the Zaporizhzhia region amongst other places.